IT'S IN THE PAST

 Let us, therefore, make every effort to enter that rest, so that no one will fall by following their example of disobedience.
 (Hebrews 4:11)

-The rest of God is the state in which Gods thinking, speaking, and acting are our thinking, speaking, and acting.
-Notice above how the Lord Jesus said "I do nothing on my own but speak just what the Father has taught me."
+The rest of God is the state in which our desires (including our will), thoughts, words, and actions are in agreement with God’s will for us.
+Notice above how the Lord Jesus said “I do nothing on my own but speak just what the Father has taught me.”
 This is the rest in which Jesus eternally lives and in which we eternally are to live.

 Paul said much the same thing when he spoke of being crucified with Christ and now it is (I say “is” because Paul is alive in the spirit world) true that Christ is living in him.